theme-next/theme-next.org/source/docs/theme-settings/index.md

 {% tabs Mobile-Adaptation %}
 <!-- tab <code>mobile_layout_economy</code> -->
-If you want to reduce padding/margin indents on devices with narrow width, you can enable it by editing values `mobile_layout_economy` to `true` in {% label primary@theme config file %}.
+If you want to reduce padding/margin indents on devices with narrow width, you can enable it by setting value `mobile_layout_economy` to `true` in {% label primary@theme config file %}.

 {% code lang:yml next/_config.yml %}
 mobile_layout_economy: true